 Small business strategic planning begins with analyzing your current strategic position.
 This involves understanding the external and internal environment of your organization and identifying your strengths, weaknesses, opportunities, and threats (SWOT analysis).

 In order to conduct a SWOT analysis, gather input from sources such as the executives of the organization, your customers and external market data.
-As you gather this information, it will help you identify your strategic position in the market.
+When you gather this information, it will help you identify your strategic position in the market.
 This is used to identify the strategic goals and objectives for your organization and help in developing a plan for the future.

 A PESTLE analysis is normally conducted before the SWOT analysis.
 The results of this analysis are used to identify the potential opportunities and threats in the external environment of your organization.